ErikMcClure/sweetiebot/README.md

 * **WelcomeMessage:** If autosilence is enabled, this message will be sent to a new user upon joining.

 ### Bored
 * **Cooldown:** The bored cooldown timer, in seconds.
 This is the length of time a channel must be inactive for sweetiebot to post a bored message in it.
+Minimum cooldown is 60 seconds.
 * **Commands [list]:** This determines what commands sweetie will run when she gets bored.
 She will choose one command from this list at random.

 ### Help